 THIS DATE IN HISTORY: July 20

-1973: Center Peter Forsberg, one of the most dominant players of the late 1990s and early 2000s, is born in Ornskoldsvik, Sweden.
+1973: Peter Forsberg, a center who becomes one of the most dominant players in the NHL during the late 1990s and early 2000s, is born in Ornskoldsvik, Sweden.

-The Philadelphia Flyers take Forsberg with the No. 6 pick in the 1991 NHL Draft, but trade him to the Quebec Nordiques a year later as part of the package for center Eric Lindros.
-After scoring the gold medal-winning shootout goal for Sweden at the 1994 Lillehammer Olympics, Forsberg joins the Nordiques in the fall and wins the Calder Trophy with 50 points in 47 games, helping Quebec finish first in the Eastern Conference.
+The Philadelphia Flyers take Forsberg with the No. 6 pick in the 1991 NHL Draft, but they trade him to the Quebec Nordiques a year later as part of the package for center Eric Lindros.
+After scoring the gold medal-winning shootout goal for Sweden at the 1994 Lillehammer Olympics, Forsberg joins the Nordiques in the fall and wins the Calder Trophy with 50 points (15 goals, 35 assists) in 47 games in 1994-95, helping Quebec finish first in the Eastern Conference.

-The franchise moves to Denver for the 1995-96 season, and Forsberg finishes with 30 goals and 116 points to help the renamed Colorado Avalanche win the Stanley Cup in their first season.
-He also plays a major role in Colorado's 2001 championship and wins the Art Ross Trophy as the NHL's top scorer with 106 points in 2002-03.
+The franchise moves to Denver for the 1995-96 season, and Forsberg finishes with 116 points (30 goals, 86 assists) to help the renamed Colorado Avalanche win the Stanley Cup.
+He also plays a major role in Colorado's 2001 championship and wins the Art Ross Trophy as the top scorer in the NHL with 106 points in 2002-03.

 Video: Peter Forsberg won two Stanley Cups with Avalanche

-1953: Goaltender Johnny Bower, a star with the Cleveland Barons of the American Hockey League, is acquired in a trade by the New York Rangers, who send Emile Francis, Neil Strain and cash to Cleveland.
-Bower makes his NHL debut a few weeks before his 29th birthday; he goes 29-31-10 in 1953-54 and plays every minute of all 70 games with the Rangers, who fail to qualify for the Stanley Cup Playoffs.
+1953: Johnny Bower, a goalie playing with Cleveland of the American Hockey League, is acquired in a trade by the New York Rangers, who send goalie Emile Francis, forward Neil Strain and cash to Cleveland.
+Bower makes his NHL debut a few weeks before his 29th birthday; he goes 29-31 with 10 ties in 1953-54 and plays every minute of all 70 games with the Rangers, who fail to qualify for the Stanley Cup Playoffs.

 Video: Johnny Bower led Leafs to four Stanley Cup titles

 1978: Pavel Datsyuk is born in Sverdlovsk, Russia.
-The Detroit Red Wings select Datsyuk in the sixth round (No. 171) of the 1998 NHL Draft, but he doesn't come to North America until the start of the 2001-02 season, just in time to help them win the Stanley Cup for the third time in six seasons.
-Datsyuk becomes one of the NHL's elite two-way players, winning the Selke Trophy as the best defensive forward in 2008, 2009 and 2010; he also wins the Lady Byng Trophy four times in a row from 2006-09.
+The Detroit Red Wings select Datsyuk, a center, in the sixth round (No. 171) of the 1998 NHL Draft, but he doesn't come to North America until the start of the 2001-02 season, just in time to help them win the Stanley Cup for the third time in six seasons.
+Datsyuk becomes one of the League's elite two-way players, winning the Selke Trophy as the best defensive forward in 2008, 2009 and 2010.
+He also wins the Lady Byng Trophy four times in a row (2006-09).

 Datsyuk finishes his NHL career with 918 points (314 goals, 604 assists) in 953 games during 14 seasons.
-He has back-to-back 97-point seasons in 2007-08 (when the Red Wings win the Cup) and 2008-09 (when they lose Game 7 to the Pittsburgh Penguins).
-He also becomes one of the NHL's best at the shootout and the term "Datsyukian deke" is coined for some of his most spectacular moves in the tiebreaker.
+He has back-to-back 97-point seasons in 2007-08 (when the Red Wings win the Cup) and 2008-09 (when they lose Game 7 of the Final to the Pittsburgh Penguins).
+He also becomes one of the best in the NHL at the shootout, and the term "Datsyukian deke" is coined for some of his most spectacular moves in the tiebreaker.

-2016: Center Brad Richards, a Stanley Cup winner with the Tampa Bay Lightning and Chicago Blackhawks, announces his retirement after 15 seasons in the NHL.
-Richards wins the Conn Smythe Trophy in 2004 after helping the Lightning win the first championship in their history, and plays for Chicago's Cup-winning team in 2015.
-He ends his NHL career with 932 points (298 goals, 634 assists) in 1,126 regular-season games, and 105 points (37 goals, 68 assists) in 146 Stanley Cup Playoff games with the Lightning, Dallas Stars, New York Rangers, Blackhawks and Red Wings.
+2016: Brad Richards, a center who plays on Stanley Cup winners with the Tampa Bay Lightning and Chicago Blackhawks, announces his retirement after 15 seasons in the NHL.
+Richards wins the Conn Smythe Trophy in 2004 after helping the Lightning win the first championship in their history, and he plays for Chicago's Cup-winning team in 2015.
+He ends his NHL career with 932 points (298 goals, 634 assists) in 1,126 regular-season games, and 105 points (37 goals, 68 assists) in 146 Stanley Cup Playoff games with the Lightning, Dallas Stars, Rangers, Blackhawks and Red Wings.